michalmonday/supremeDuck/README.md

 # supremeDuck
-"Rubber ducky" with bluetooth and android support
+"Rubber ducky" with android support using bluetooth